On PFH and HF spectral invariants: Morphisms on QHF

+\begin{remark} The first statement of Theorem \ref{thm3} is called ECH equality.
+When $m=1$, it agrees with Theorem 4.5.13 in \cite{VPK}.
+They are an analogue of the ECH inequality discovered by M. Hutchings (Theorem 4.15 of \cite{H2}).

+In contrast to Theorem 4.15 of \cite{H2}, our result here is an equality rather an inequality.
+The reason is that the Reeb chords are simple in our setting.
+Then the terms on Malsov index are the same for ECH index and Fredholm index.
+If one allow the Reeb chords to be multiply covered, then we get an inequality (see Theorem7 of \cite{CEWYZ}). \end{remark}

-\paragraph{$J_0$ index} We imitate Hutchings to define the $J_0$ index.
+We follow Hutchings's approach to define the \textbf{$J_0$ index}.
 The construction of $J_0$ here more or less comes from the relative adjunction formula.
-The $J_0$ index for the usual Heegarrd Floer homology can be found in \cite{KMHW}.
-Fix a relative homology class $A \in H_2(E_m, \textbf{y}_1,..\textbf{y}_m, \textbf{y}_0)$.
+A similar concept called $J_+$ index for the usual Heegarrd Floer homology can be found in \cite{KMHW}.
+Fix a relative homology class $A \in H_2(E_m, \textbf{y}_1,...,\textbf{y}_m, \textbf{y}_0)$.
 The $J_0$ index is defined by

-The following lemma summarize the properties of $J_0$. \begin{lemma} The index $J_0$ satisfies the following properties: \begin{enumerate} \item Let $u: F \to M$ be an irreducible HF curve, then
+The following lemma summarize the properties of $J_0$.
+These properties are parallel to those of ECH index in Theorem \ref{thm3}. \begin{lemma} The index $J_0$ satisfies the following properties: \begin{enumerate} \item Let $u: \dot{F} \to E_m$ be an irreducible HF curve with degree $d$, then